jmeintrup/tdgen/README.md

 ## Script Overview

-This script generates a partial k-tree, which is a graph where every subset of `k+1` vertices forms a clique.
+This script generates a partial k-tree.
 The user can also perturb the graph by adding or removing edges with a specified probability.
 The resulting graph is saved in a `.txt` format that lists the edges.

 ## Usage